Sakorona/SDVMods/ClimateOfFerngill/README.md

 Pathoschild.
 Credit goes to eemie for the sprites, and Pathoschild for the code this mod uses for the weather menu.
 (And Routine for the code used to figure out how to draw the fog)

-Routine for the CustomTV framework.
+Platonymous for the CustomTV framework.

-This mod also owes thanks to spacechase0 and Routine for help when I went @.@ at the code.
+This mod also owes thanks to spacechase0 and Platonymous for help when I went @.@ at the code.
 Thank you.

 ## License